 - IQ Gateway and IQ Combiner (wall equipment): 5 years

 Most of Enphase’s warranties start either on the date the products are registered with Enphase or when the products are installed and activated (whichever is earlier).
 To learn more about Enphase’s inverter warranty, read our complete review.

 Activating and using your Enphase warranty

 If your Enphase product has a defect and you need to activate your warranty, the company will either repair or replace the product or give you a refund.
 Enphase’s warranty covers the cost of new equipment and shipping products for repair.
-However, unlike SolarEdge, you are responsible for labor costs.
+Similar to SolarEdge, they also cover some labor costs.

 Compare your SolarEdge & Enphase solar options to get the best deal

 Whether you choose Enphase microinverters or SolarEdge power optimizers for your solar energy system depends on your priorities.
-If you’re still considering both options, you can easily compare quotes from local installers on the EnergySage Solar Marketplace.
-Four out of five quotes on EnergySage include either Enphase or SolarEdge inverters.
+If you’re still considering both options, you can easily compare quotes from local installers on the EnergySage Marketplace.
+Nine out of 10 quotes on EnergySage include either Enphase or SolarEdge inverters.